nickcharron/3d_map_builder/README.md

 ### build_map

 This is the main executable for building maps.
-For help on running the exectuable, run:
+For help on running the executable, run:

 ```
 ./path_to_build_dir/map_builder_build_map --help